jaredmiller219/AppDock/DOCUMENTATION.md

 - App list is derived from `NSWorkspace` running apps and sorted by launch time.
 - Built-in filter and sort menu for list customization.
 - Settings panel includes grid sizing, labels, and behavior toggles stored in `UserDefaults`.
+- Settings apply directly to the grid size, label size, and running indicators.

 ## Glossary